Yes. SLU has selected the self-screening app #CampusClear. This app will allow you to quickly report your health status before coming to campus.

 - Gatherings - Students should avoid gathering in large groups and should stay at least 6 feet away from others while in class, common areas, restrooms, accessing your locker, or traveling through the building, including in the elevators and stairwells.

-- Masks - Masks are required to be worn by every individual in Scott Hall while in class, in common areas, and around other people.
+- Masks - Face masks are required to be worn by everyone in Scott Hall while in class, common areas, and around other people and must cover your nose and mouth.
+When eating, you must keep at least 6 feet distance from others.
+Classrooms - You must always wear a face mask in the classroom, even if you are the only person in the room at the time.
+Study Rooms - Each study room is limited to one occupant at a time.
+You may remove your mask while in a study room when the door is closed, but remember to put it on again when exiting the room.
 Additional information and the University's mask policy can be found here.
 If you cannot wear a mask due to a health condition or disability, contact Heather Stout, Accessibility and Wellness Coordinator.

 - General Guidelines - All occupants of the building are required to comply with social distancing and

 hygiene guidelines from the University and public health officials, including: